This step-by-step guide to creating a budget will help you build a budgeting spreadsheet and give you the tools you need to manage it.

-As an auditor/accountant people are always asking me about how I manage our home finances.
-Unfortunately, that question isn’t answerable in a 5 minute conversation.
-In reality crafting a financial plan for a household can take some time.
-The process can sometimes be difficult and tedious.
+Crafting a financial plan for a household takes time.
+The process is sometimes difficult and tedious.
 However, if you can handle simple math and stick to a plan, you can be successful.
 The reward of being financially stable vastly outweighs the few hours spent creating a plan.
 No matter what the situation, creating a budget can give you peace of mind.

 Most people assume I use some complicated system, or an online system like Mint (and other variants).
 In fact, most people are always trying to convince me to use an online system that links with your bank accounts to sort out your finances and track spending.
-Those systems are great but to be honest, I am just too lazy to use them.
-It works for some people, but there is nothing more boring to me than tracking every time I spend and categorizing every purchase I make.
+Those systems are great but to be honest, we don’t use them.
+It works for some people, but there is nothing more boring than tracking every time I spend and categorizing every purchase I make.